mariovida/hospital-management/README.md

 ## Usage

-1. Register or log in as an admin/doctor.
+1. Register or log in as an admin or doctor.
 2. Explore the various modules for patient management, appointment scheduling, staff information, billing, and more.
 3. Enjoy the hospital management experience!